dayanacavalcante/Obesity-Estimate/README.md

 #### _Central Trend Measures_

-1. Mean: indicates where the values are concentrated.
+1. **Mean**: indicates where the values are concentrated.
 Focusing on the "Age", "Height" and "Weight" columns, it can be noted that the sample average is 24 years old, 1.70 m and 86 kg.

-2. Median and Quantil: the median is the value that separates the top half from the bottom half of a data distribution, or the value at the center of the distribution.
+2. **Median and Quantil**: the median is the value that separates the top half from the bottom half of a data distribution, or the value at the center of the distribution.
 The median is a concept less susceptible to large outliers than the average.
 The 50% quantile is a median by default.
 Focusing on the "Age", "Height" and "Weight" columns, it can be seen that the median values are 23 years old, 1.70 m and 83 kg.

-3. Mode: is the most repeated value in the data.
+3. **Mode**: is the most repeated value in the data.
 Through the _mode()_ function you can see that it is 21 yeras old, 1,70 m and 80 kg.
 ```
    Gender  Age  Height  Weight  family_history_with_overweight  FAVC  FCVC  NCP  ...
 SMOKE  CH2O  SCC  FAF  TUE  CALC  MTRANS  NObeyesdad
 0       1   21     1.7      80                               2     2     2    3  ...
 1     2    1    1    0     2       3           5